MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 Azure Quantum offers you two main paths of quantum solutions:

-- [Quantum Computing](xref:microsoft.quantum.overview.qdk-overview): to learn, experiment and prototype with a variety of quantum hardware providers to help you get ready for the future of scaled quantum machines.
+- [Quantum Computing](xref:microsoft.quantum.overview.qdk-overview): Learn, experiment and prototype with a variety of quantum hardware providers to help you get ready for the future of scaled quantum machines.
 Unlike other solutions, you are not siloed to a single hardware technology, and you benefit from a full stack approach protecting your long-term investments.
-- [Optimization](xref:microsoft.quantum.optimization.overview.what-is-qio): to develop solutions that help you reduce cost of operation in a broad range of fields such as finance, energy cost, fleet management, scheduling, and more.
+- [Optimization](xref:microsoft.quantum.optimization.overview.what-is-qio): Develop solutions that help you reduce cost of operation in a broad range of fields such as finance, energy cost, fleet management, scheduling, and more.

 With Azure Quantum and the [Quantum Development Kit toolset](xref:microsoft.quantum.overview.q-sharp), you will be able to program your quantum algorithms and optimization solutions, then apply those quantum solutions within the existing Azure platform to achieve real-world impacts even before the development of a general-purpose quantum computer.